-To build a foundation of awareness, knowledge, and skills to be an anti-racist organization.
-To respond to systemic racism that creates barriers and inequality in the workplace and in society.
-To be an organization that embeds the principles of equity and anti-oppression to everything it undertakes.
+As an agency we are working to build a foundation of knowledge and skills to be an antiracist organization, to understand and respond to systemic racism that creates barriers and inequality in the workplace and in society.

 The Standards Program Trustmark is a mark of Imagine Canada used under license by Terra Centre for Teen Parents.